Ubayd Allah ibn Umar: Early life and family

-Killing of Hormuzan
+Killings of Persian captives and aftermath under Uthman

 In revenge for his father's assassination by Abu Lu'lu'a Firuz, a highly skilled Persian artisan taken captive by Arab forces and brought to Medina, Ubayd Allah killed Hormuzan, a captured Sasanian officer and Muslim convert who became Umar's adviser on Persian affairs.
 Ubayd Allah also killed Jufayna, a Christian from al-Hira who served as a tutor for the children of the Muslim leader Sa'd ibn Abi Waqqas, and the young daughter of Abu Lu'lu'a.
 Ubayd Allah's targeting of Hormuzan and Jufayna stemmed from a claim by Abd al-Rahman ibn Awf or Abd al-Rahman ibn Abi Bakr that the two men had been seen together in possession of the sword used by Abu Lu'lu'a Firuz to kill Umar.
 Ubayd Allah's killings were generally viewed by the Muslim community as acts of murder and not as a justified revenge for his father's slaying.

 Umar's successor, Uthman, pardoned Ubayd Allah, considering his execution as an excessive measure in view of his father's assassination; he instead accepted blood money, which he paid out of his own funds.
+Clemency for Ubayd Allah aroused intense controversy and opposition in Medina, notably from Ali, Muhammad's cousin, who declared that he would slay Ubayd Allah should he obtain authority over the matter.
+Other Muslim leaders also advocated that Ubayd Allah should be punished.

+Seeking to remove Ubayd Allah from Medina amidst the backlash, Uthman granted him an estate near Kufa in Iraq, which became known as Kuwayfat Ibn Umar ("Little Kufa of the Son of Umar").
+The estate was close to Baziqiya, which was 10 kilometers south of Nahr Kutha and 15 kilometers north of Qasr Ibn Hubayra.
+During Uthman's caliphate, Ubayd Allah also participated in military campaigns, including the early Muslim conquests in North Africa, fighting alongside his brothers Abd Allah and Asim in the Battle of Sufetula in 647.